Battle of Goose Green: Darwin Parks

 A massive volume of medium machine-gun fire was unleashed on us from a range of about 400 metres.
 The light now rapidly appearing enabled the enemy to identify targets and bring down very effective fire.
 Although this too would work for us, the weight of fire we could produce was not in proportion to the massive response it brought.
 We stopped firing — our main concern was to move away whenever pauses occurred in the attention being paid to us.
 The two platoons were not able to suppress the trenches, which were giving us so much trouble.
 We took about 45 minutes to extract ourselves through the use of smoke and pauses in the firing.

 The A Company Paras were in the gorse line at the bottom of Darwin Hill facing the entrenched Argentines, who were looking down the hill at them.
-They were pinned down by heavy machine gun and automatic rifle fire as well as sniper fire for an hour, between 9 and 10 am.
-2 PARA's B Company also broke off their attacks and began to withdraw to the reverse side of Middle Hill and the base of Coronation Point.
+They were pinned down by heavy machine gun and automatic rifle fire as well as sniper fire for an hour before withdrawing to the base of Coronation Ridge, between 9 and 10 am.
+2 PARA's B Company also broke off their attacks and began to withdraw to the reverse side of Middle Hill.
 Their defence and the re-organisation of the attack was organised by 2 PARA's second-in-command.
 The British A and B Companies could not get across the open ground to get at the Argentine machine-guns and snipers, and after five hours of fighting, their ammunition supply was becoming critical.
-Nevertheless, the paras with Spanish-speaking Royal Marines Captain Roderick Bell forward with them, using a loudspeaker called on the Argentines to surrender.
+Nevertheless, the paras with Spanish-speaking Royal Marines Captain Roderick Bell forward with them, using a loudspeaker again called on the Argentines to surrender.